heathhenley/heathhenley.github.io/content/posts/thermo-class-materials.md

 ---

-In the Fall of 2017, while finishing my PhD I taught ChE thermodynamics to a class of graduate and advanced undergraduate students at University of Rhode Island.
-I recently discovere of of my old course materials and decided to post them publically.
+In the Fall of 2017, while finishing my PhD I taught ChE thermodynamics to a class of graduate and advanced undergraduate students at the University of Rhode Island.
+I recently discovered some of my old course materials and decided to post them publically.
 It was a project based class, so after the first few lectures, most of the class meetings were spent working on problems and projects.